The Great Rebalancing: Capital Allocation in an Age of Fragmentation and Convergence

 This is how a multipolar world expresses itself in markets: not through dramatic displacements, but through gradual shifts in correlation and preference.
 The global definition of “risk-free” is not dissolving; it is fragmenting.

 In a world where investors want Asian exposure without an equivalent dose of geopolitical uncertainty, Japan’s combination of liquidity, rule of law, and reform momentum looks increasingly like a core allocation rather than a tactical deviation.
+The political overlay has been examined by State Street Global Advisors in its discussion of policy tailwinds and market dynamics.

-Gold and the politics of reserves
+Gold and the Politics of Reserves

 The shift away from passive dominance has a moral dimension as well as a mechanical one.
 Concentration risk is pushing investors towards selection, but stewardship is pushing them towards conviction.
 Responsible ownership in 2026 is less about polite engagement and more about credibility, consequences, and cost of capital.

-The new weight of the world
+The New Weight of the World

 The United States remains indispensable.
 But in 2026 it looks less like the only market that matters and more like the most crowded expression of a single theme.
 Concentration has reduced diversification.
 Valuations have reduced margin for error.
 The AI buildout has raised the stakes.
 Fiscal dynamics have introduced a long shadow in the background.